Britain's Cameron accused of grandstanding over EU membership vote

-LONDON British Prime Minister David Cameron was accused on Friday of grandstanding to anti-Europe voters and caving in to euro-skeptic party members with his backing for a referendum on European Union membership.
+LONDON British Prime Minister David Cameron was accused on Friday of grandstanding to anti-Europe voters and caving in to euro-sceptic party members with his backing for a referendum on European Union membership.

 Trailing in the polls before an election next year, Cameron has thrown his weight behind efforts to guarantee a referendum before 2017.
 The opposition Labour party is fighting the move.